Roasted Peach Frozen Custard

 Sometimes I want really easy, and I make peach sherbet with just two ingredients.
 Thankfully these days, you don’t have to take turns cranking a machine, although that might be fun to do one evening!
 This summer I hope to keep the freezer stocked with lots of homemade ice cream and frozen custard.

-If you’re curious about the difference in frozen custard and ice cream, according to Wikipedia: The high percentage of butterfat and egg yolk gives frozen custard a thick, creamy texture and a smoother consistency than ice cream.
+If you’re curious about the difference between frozen custard and ice cream, according to Wikipedia: The high percentage of butterfat and egg yolk gives frozen custard a thick, creamy texture and a smoother consistency than ice cream.
 I decided to kick off summer with homemade Peach Frozen Custard.

 Start with simple, high-quality ingredients like cream and sugar, pour the base into the ice cream machine, then end up with a cold, creamy dessert.